PRODUCT STRATEGY

 Updates

 We dedicated a special paragraph to Updates because this process is quite different for Native and React Native apps.
+Also you can read our react-native-ble-manager tutorial that explains how to handle updates for BLE features effectively.

 To update the application, even if it just means moving a button a few pixels to the left, native developers should recompile the whole app.
 It takes time.
 And the more complicated app is, the more time your developers will need.